 - A combination of letters, numbers, special characters and/or a pass-phrase

 - Don’t use your UAL password for a non-UAL site

-- University IT Services may email you if our Office 365 system has detected that your device may be infected.
+- University IT Services may email you if we detected that your device may be infected.
 If you receive this, make sure you scan your device with anti-virus as soon as possible